NelsonPython/AstroPiQuake/README.md

 <b>AstroPiQuake gathers environment data using SenseHat and Raspberry Pi</b>

-[AstroPi](https://www.nasa.gov/mission_pages/station/research/experiments/explorer/Investigation.html?#id=7534) flies onboard the International Space Station (ISS) keeping astronauts update-to-date about their environment.
-Here on Earth, you can monitor your local environment data and detect earthquakes using a clone of AstroPi called "AstroPiQuake"
+[AstroPi](https://www.nasa.gov/mission_pages/station/research/experiments/explorer/Investigation.html?#id=7534) flies onboard the International Space Station (ISS) performing experiments to keep astronauts update-to-date about their environment.
+Students in the European Union can upload messages to AstroPi.
+Here on Earth, you can monitor your local environment data and detect earthquakes using a clone of AstroPi called "AstroPiQuake".

 ![AstroPiQuake](images/AstroPiQuake_drawing.png)